Ginibre interacting Brownian motion in infinite dimensions is sub-diffusive: Introduction

 At first glance, it is difficult to construct such a sequence of functions satisfying these two conditions.
 This is because the second condition suggests that the limit function is a constant, while the first condition states that it is not.
-To resolve this issue, we introduce the concept of a partially constant function.
+To resolve this issue, we focus on the tail $ \sigma $-field $ \mathrm{Tail}(\sSS ) = \bigcap_{\rR \in \mathbb{N} } \sigma [\piRc ]$.